pytorch/pytorch/aten/src/ATen/native/README.md

     kernel to every backend (e.g., `CPU, CUDA`).
 Note: kernels which call DispatchStub should NOT be registered as CompositeExplicitAutograd, as DispatchStub only works for `CPU, CUDA`)

+  - `CompositeExplicitAutogradNonFunctional`:
+    Similar to CompositeExplicitAutograd, but this key should be used if:
+    (1) Your kernel is written for a non-aliasing operator.
+    (2) *and* it calls internally into an aliasing operator.
+    An example of this is select_backward, which is non-aliasing, but decomposes into select.
+    We would like to distinguish between "ordinary" CompositeExplicitAutograd kernels and these kernels, because some backends would not like to decompose an non-aliasing op into an aliasing op.
+    LazyTensor + XLA are the two current examples of this - since they operate on a functional IR, they would prefer to directly implement a non-aliasing operator with their own kernel, instead of using a decomposition that results in more aliasing operators.

   - `CompositeImplicitAutograd` (previously known as `Math`): implementations of kernels that work for all backends, and also can implicitly support autograd,